 Effingham Gas Station Case: Chronology

 On March 29, 2021, Effingham’s Zoning Board of Adjustment approved Meena LLC’s application for a special exception for a gas station.
-The meeting lasted less than 90 minutes, and there was no mention of the Groundwater Protection Ordinance, which prohibits gas stations at the Meena site.
-More than two years later, the gas station proposal remains contested.
+The meeting lasted less than 90 minutes and there was no mention of the Groundwater Protection Ordinance, which prohibits gas stations at the site.
+More than three years later, the town’s approval remains contested.

 Click Here for Most Recent